naeemhaq/reactprojects/usepopcorn/README.md

 - Creating the Stars component
 - Creating the Expander component

+## Component Instace Lifecycle

+- Mount initial Render
+  - Component instance is rendered for the first time.
+  - Fresh state and props are created
+- Re-Render
+  - happens when state change
+  - props change
+  - Parent re-renders
+  - Context changes
+- Unmount
+  - component instance is destroyed and removed
+  - state and props are destroyed

 ### `npm start`

 Runs the app in the development mode.\